completelyblank/completelyblank/README.md

 ![Alt Text](https://github.com/completelyblank/Web-Design/blob/main/Animations_CSS/github_gif.gif)

-## About Me 🤔
+## About Me:
-I'm a Sophomore at FAST University, exploring various aspects of technology and web development.
-My journey in the tech world has been both testing and exciting, marked by continuous learning and exploration.
-I'm passionate about building innovative solutions, and I'm always on the lookout for new challenges. 💻
-*"The only way to do great work is to love what you do."* - Steve Jobs
+Sophomore at FAST University.
+Obsessed with exploring the ever-changing world of tech and web development.
+My journey so far has been a wild ride, filled with ups and downs, but always driven by a passion for learning and a desire to push myself to be better.
+I love taking on new challenges and trying to master multiple skills at once - it's like a puzzle I can't resist solving.
+Whether it's building innovative solutions, experimenting with new technologies, or creating art that comes to life, I'm always looking for ways to level up and make a meaningful impact.
+With a mind that's always racing and a heart that's always eager, I'm fueled by a steady stream of **caffeine** and a determination to become the best version of myself.
+Every day is a new chance to learn, grow, and create something amazing - so just:
+*Trynna do better.*

-## Technical Skills 💪
+## Technical Skills:
 - **MERN stack** CRUD applications
 - **API integration** within MERN stack websites
 - **Flutter** app development (game level creation)